I own a Congo African Grey, and I've fostered Amazon Parrots. Both are fascinating birds that make great pets!

 As an avid aviculturist, I am extremely interested in the differences between the species in the Psittacine family of birds.
 I have worked with both Amazon Parrots and African Grey Parrots, both Timnehs and Congos.

 By extensively observing the behaviors of these two kinds of birds, I have developed many ideas on what may really be going on inside of those bird brains—not only how they are behaving and why, but also how their behavior fits into everyday life in a captive environment and what we as owners can do to make life a little bit better for everyone.

 Which Parrot Should I Get as a Pet?

-There are a lot of things that go into a deciding on which type of bird is the right companion for you, but you have to know the facts in order to make an informed decision!
+There are a lot of things that go into deciding which type of bird is the right companion for you, but you have to know the facts in order to make an informed decision!
 Here are some of the major differences between two of the most popular bird breeds, African Grey Parrots and Amazon Parrots.

 Congo African Grey Parrots

 African Grey Parrots are extremely intelligent.
 In fact, they may just be the most intelligent and most linguistically capable of all the parrots.

 Greys are known for not being particularly keen on small children.
 With the exception of keas, parrots are prey animals, and children often move too quickly and too rapidly for a Grey to feel completely safe.

 Research on African Greys

 Dr. Irene Pepperberg has already demonstrated with several Congo African Grey parrots that Greys are able to add and subtract, differentiate between colors and shapes, and hold coherent "conversations."
-They have the brainpower and intelligence equivalent to at least a four-year-old child.
+They have the brainpower and intelligence equivalent to at least a 4-year-old child.